Havana Expat City Guide

 La Havana is the capital city and the largest city, leading commercial centre of Cuba.
 The city attracts over a million tourists annually.
 It is also noted for its history, culture, architecture and monuments.

 Havana has a great variety of fast foods.
 Street stalls offer a mixed selection of foods: pizza with cheese on top, ham sandwiches and instant refreshments and natural juices, small guava pastry pies and ice-cream.
 Desserts are well-liked in Cuba.
+If you visit this historic city, you will definitely want to try a mojito.

-In Havana there are not many shopping malls.
-For expats and tourists the most important items to get are cigars, rum, coffee and paintings.
+In Havana, there are not many shopping malls.
+For expats and tourists, the most important items to get are cigars, rum, coffee and paintings.
 If you would like to buy some wooden handcraft, go to the outdoor market, you will also find ceramics there.

 4. Insurance for Expatriates in Havana